percona/percona-server-mysql-operator/source/architecture.rst

 respectively).

-The Operator functionality extends the Kubernetes API with *PerconaXtraDBCluster* object, and it is implemented as a golang application.
-Each *PerconaXtraDBCluster* object maps to one separate Percona XtraDB Cluster setup.
+The Operator functionality extends the Kubernetes API with *PerconaServerForMySQL* object, and it is implemented as a golang application.
+Each *PerconaServerForMySQL* object maps to one separate MySQL setup.
 The Operator listens to all events on the created objects.
-When a new PerconaXtraDBCluster object is created, or an existing one undergoes some changes or deletion, the operator automatically creates/changes/deletes all needed Kubernetes objects with the appropriate settings to provide a proper Percona Server for MySQL operation.
+When a new PerconaServerForMySQL object is created, or an existing one undergoes some changes or deletion, the Operator automatically creates/changes/deletes all needed Kubernetes objects with the appropriate settings to provide a proper Percona Server for MySQL operation.